derrickhardison/my-hosted-portfolio/README.md

 ## Description

 This a portfolio application created using React.
-It consists of three pages - about, pportfolio, and contact.
+It consists of three pages - about, portfolio, and contact.

 Some, but not all, features used include: